Analysis

 $30.00

-Culture for Brettanomyces Plating can determine the presence and, in most cases, the quantity of Brettanomyces in the sample.
+Plating on selective media to determine the presence and quantity of brettanomyces in a sample.
 Growth is apparent at five to seven days; final results at seven days.

 Visit product page